Algebraic approach to contraction families: Abstract

 \section{Abstract}

 In this paper, we give a purely algebraic approach to the contraction group scheme predicted by Bernstein--Higson--Subag and constructed by Barbasch--Higson--Subag.
-We also compare quotient schemes of contraction group schemes with other related schemes, equipped with actions of contraction group schemes.
+We also compare quotient schemes of contraction group schemes with other related schemes, equipped with actions of contraction group schemes in the cases of symmetric and $\theta$-stable parabolic subgroups.